-The following complications are due to low calcium levels, and most are likely to improve with adequate treatment:
+The following complications are due to low calcium levels, most of which are likely to improve with adequate treatment:

 - Tetany.
 These cramp-like spasms of your hands and fingers may be prolonged and painful.
-Tetany also may include muscle discomfort and twitches or spasms of the muscles of your face, throat or arms.
-When these spasms occur in your throat, they can interfere with breathing, creating a possible emergency.
+Tetany may also include muscle discomfort and twitches or spasms of the muscles of your face, throat or arms.
+When these spasms occur in your throat, they can interfere with breathing, creating a potential emergency.

 - Paresthesias.
 These are characterized by sensory symptoms of odd, tingling sensations or pins and needles feelings in your lips, tongue, fingers and feet.